-Carlo Gioia UTM-33T ☼ 06:34:45
+Carlo Gioia

-I investigate the intersection of art, technology, and marginal territories, examining computational cultures, landscape ecologies, and collective agency.
-My work explores the entanglements between digital systems and material realities, seeking to dismantle extractive paradigms and foster alternative, situated technological practices.
-Rather than a monolithic force, I approach computation as a fragmented, relational, and context-aware practice—convivial, regenerative, and embedded in social and territorial fabrics.
+I investigate the intersection of art, science, technology, and marginal territories, examining computational cultures, landscape ecologies, and collective agency.
+I approach computation as a fragmented, relational, and context-aware practice, deeply embedded within social and local fabrics.
+Rooted in technological degrowth and disobedience culture,

-Rooted in technological degrowth and disobedience, my research engages with salvage, patchwork, and redundancy, rejecting linear progress in favor of iterative and collectively negotiated alternatives.
-I explore low-tech and benign computing models that prioritize sustainability, accessibility, and the right to opacity in digital interactions.
-This approach embraces lightweight, adaptive, yet speculative and poetic computation, reclaiming the capacity to build, break, and reassemble systems beyond commodification and centralization.
+my research engages strategies such as salvage, patchwork, and redundancy, rejecting linearity in favor of iterative and collectively negotiated alternatives of experimental knowledge.
+Through the development of multi-channel installations, I explore experimental models of (s)low-tech and benign computing that prioritize sustainability, accessibility, and the right to opacity in digital interactions.
+This approach embraces lightweight, adaptive, speculative, and relational forms of computation, reclaiming the capacity to build, break, and reassemble systems beyond commodification and centralization.

-Teaching &
+Teaching & Lectures

 2025